Why keep resources in the loop?

 - establish markets for recycled materials and compost.

 It is important to sharply cut the amount of waste scattered in cities, countrysides, waterways, and oceans.
-This is how we tackle the problem of plastic marine pollution, which has grown at a pace of 8 million tonnes each year.
+This is how we tackle the problem of plastic marine pollution, which has grown at a pace of 10 million tonnes each year.
 Garbage patches in the oceans, plastic entering the food webs and our drinking water, these are the main signs of a dramatic problem now at the top of the public agenda.

 Sustainable management of waste doesn’t only reduce litter, minimise the need for landfills and incinerators and lower the environmental impacts and concerns.
 It also brings wider social benefits – job opportunities, increased income and living standards.

-- As a plan that maximises efficiency in the management of resources, going circular would mean a higher efficiency in the economic system: fewer resources used and lower expenditures for disposal of discards.
+- Going circular would mean a higher efficiency in the economic system: fewer resources used and lower expenditures for disposal of discards.
 Some estimates show impressive economic advantages of this “efficiency plan”: e.g. 1,8 trillion euros of economic benefits by 2030 for the EU switching from current practice to circular economy.

 - Separate collection, recycling, composting, reuse and repair are labour-intensive activities.
 Managing resources through such activities, instead of disposal at landfill and incineration sites, would increase the occupational levels.
 For example, 1,1 million jobs could be created if the US aimed for recycling 75% of waste and composting through a Zero Waste approach.
-A report by RREUSE shows occupational figures for using different options to manage 10.000 tonnes of waste/materials:
+A report by RREUSE shows occupational figures for different options to manage 10.000 tonnes of waste/materials:

 - 1 job at incinerators